OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 ## III.
 Exploring the Dataset
-In this project, I will write 08 query in Bigquery base on Google Analytics dataset

 ### Query 01: Calculate total visit, pageview, transaction and revenue for January, February and March 2017 order by month